adrienmaloba/www.diagrams.net-source/trust/index.md

 17. About Us

-    17.1   JGraph Limited is a company formed in England and Wales with registered company number 0405 1179 and registered offices at Artisans' House, 7 Queensbridge, Northampton, Northamptonshire, NN4 7BF.
+    17.1   draw.io Limited is a company formed in England and Wales with registered company number 0405 1179 and registered offices at Artisans' House, 7 Queensbridge, Northampton, Northamptonshire, NN4 7BF.

-    17.2   diagrams.net is a trademark and draw.io is a registered trademark of JGraph Limited.
-JGraph Limited develops and owns the software, runs the diagrams.net and draw.io sites and owns the diagrams.net and draw.io brands.
+    17.2   diagrams.net is a trademark and draw.io is a registered trademark of draw.io Limited. draw.io Limited develops and owns the software, runs the diagrams.net and draw.io sites and owns the diagrams.net and draw.io brands.

     17.3   We have appointed a data protection officer who is responsible for ensuring that our Privacy Statement is followed.
-If you have any questions about how we process your personal data, including any requests to exercise your legal rights, please contact us at privacy@jgraph.com.
+If you have any questions about how we process your personal data, including any requests to exercise your legal rights, please contact us at privacy@draw.io.
 ```

 v2.1 2023.08.30